casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/assembly-script.md

 In the `assembly` directory, also create an `index.ts` file, where the code for the contract needs to go.

-You can use the following sample snippet, which demonstrates a simple smart contract that immediately returns an error and writes a message to a block when executed on the Casper Network.
+You can use the following sample snippet, which demonstrates a simple smart contract that immediately returns an error and writes a message to a block when executed on a Casper network.

 ```typescript
 //@ts-nocheck